jbcoe/value_types/DRAFT.md

 * _Preconditions_: `other` is not valueless.

-* _Effects_: If `*this` is not valueless and `std::is_copy_assignable_v<T>` is true, copy assigns owned object in `*this` from the owned object in `other`.
-Otherwise if `*this` is not valueless and `std::is_copy_assignable_v<T>` is false, destroys the owned object, then constructs a new owned object using the copy constructor of the object owned by `other`.
-Otherwise if `*this` is valueless, constructs an owned object using the copy constructor of the object owned by `other`.
+* _Effects_: If `*this` is not valueless and `std::is_copy_assignable_v<T>` is true, copy assigns the owned object in `*this` from the owned object in `other`.
+Otherwise if `*this` is not valueless and `std::is_copy_assignable_v<T>` is false, destroys the owned object, then performs allocator-construction with the stored allocator using the object owned by `other`.
+Otherwise if `*this` is valueless, performs allocator-construction using the copy constructor of the object owned by `other`.

 * _Postconditions_: `*this` is not valueless.